Talib-Hossain/Dependency-Injection-Dagger/README.md

 # Dependency-Injection-Dagger
-Example of Dagger in Dependency Injection
+Example of Dagger2 in Dependency Injection